Emir Abdelkader: 1837–1839: Period of peace and state formation

-End of the nation
+1839–1841: Resumption of hostilities

-The peace ended when the Duc d'Orléans, ignoring the terms of the Treaty of Tafna, headed an expeditionary force that breached the Iron Gates.
-On 15 October 1839, Abd al-Qadir attacked the French as they were colonizing the Plains of Mitidja and routed the invaders.
-In response the French officially declared war on 18 November 1839.
-The fighting bogged down until General Thomas Robert Bugeaud returned to Algeria, this time as governor-general, in February 1841.
-Abdelkader was originally encouraged to hear that Bugeaud, the promoter of the Treaty of Tafna, was returning; but this time Bugeaud's strategy would be radically different.
-This time, his approach was one of annihilation, with the conquest of Algeria as the endgame:
+The peace ended when Prince Ferdinand Philippe, Duke of Orléans, the eldest son of King Louis Philippe I, and Governor-General Sylvain Charles Valée, ignoring the terms of the Treaty of Tafna, headed an expeditionary force that breached the Iron Gates between Constantine and Algiers on 28 October 1839, and entered territory under the Emir’s administration.
+Consequently, on 20 November, urged on by his caliphs, Abdelkader attacked the French in the partially colonised Mitidja plain and routed them.
+In response the French officially declared war, but the fighting bogged down until General Bugeaud returned to Algeria, this time as governor-general, in February 1841, followed by 25,000 new soldiers, bringing the African Army’s strength to 85,000 men.
+Abdelkader was originally encouraged to hear that Bugeaud, the promoter of the Treaty of Tafna, was returning.
+But this time Bugeaud's strategy would be radically different: his approach was one of annihilation through a scorched-earth policy, with the conquest of Algeria as the endgame.